LetPeopleWork/AzureDevOpsFlowScripts/azuredevopsflow/README.md

 ### Forecast Settings
 You can add one or more forecasts.
 Forecasts need two inputs: The remaining items you want to forecast (when will they be done?) and a target date (how much can we get done till then).
 The target date is specified either as a date in the format *YYYY-mm-dd* or as number.
 If you specify a number, it will use the date that is this amount of days in the future.
 To get the remaining items, you specify a query that returns all items that are not yet done and you want to forecast.
 You can use all filters WIQL has to offer, for example filtering by area path, tag, iteration path, or anything else.

+If you don't provide a *target date*, no "How Many" simulation will be run.
+If you don't provide a *remaining Backlog Query*, no "When" simulation will be run.
+If you provide both, you'll get a on top a likelihood of reaching the target date with the remaining backlog.

 | Name                   | Description                          | Sample Value      |
 |------------------------|--------------------------------------|--------------------|